Media and Entertainment App Testing: A Detailed Guide to Media Platform QA

 Streaming services are typically available on a wide variety of platforms ranging from budget to flagship smartphones and from 10-year-old laptops to 4K TVs.
 This makes it difficult for an average testing team to source all the devices needed for cross-platform testing.
 Of course, there is always the option to use virtual machines that allow the team to increase the coverage.
 However, virtual testing does not usually take into account seemingly insignificant hardware and software peculiarities that can dramatically impact the app’s performance.

-Most streaming applications are available not just as native applications, but also as browser app.
-This creates an additional challenge for the QA team: in addition to accounting for different hardware and software characteristics of the devices, it’s also important to incorporate the variety of browsers and operating systems, as well as their combinations.
+Most streaming applications are available not just as native applications, but also as browser apps.
+This creates an additional challenge for the team performing streaming media testing: in addition to accounting for different hardware and software characteristics of the devices, it’s also important to incorporate the variety of browsers and operating systems, as well as their combinations.
 Naturally, it can be very hard to test all the combinations given the time and budget constraints.

 It’s safe to say that OTT services depend on a high-speed internet connection more than any other software niche.
 The higher the speed, the less time will the player spend buffering and the happier will the user be with the service.
 Unfortunately, creating varying network environments with different speeds and other parameters is a challenge of its own.
 Moreover, the QA team also needs to take into account the application’s behavior when the connection is irregular — for example, when the user is traveling.